Small practical tips! Products and their contents.

 Fish.

-Fish (mainly: salmon, mackerel, tuna) is the main source of omega-3, unsaturated fatty acids, reducing the risk of heart disease.
+Fish (especially: salmon, mackerel, tuna) is the main source of omega-3, non-saturated fatty acids, reducing the risk of heart disease.
 150 grams contain 127 calories, 4 grams of fat and 0 grams of cellulose.

-They have a huge amount of Vitamin C and beta-carotene - two of the most popular antioxidant vitamins.
-One serving contains 80 calories, 6g of carbohydrates and 1g of fat.
+They have a huge amount of Vitamin C and beta-carotene, two of the most popular antioxidant vitamins.
+One serving contains 80 calories, 6g carbohydrates and 1g fat.

 Figs.

 They are rich in potassium and carbohydrates.
-They also contain Vitamin B6 - which is responsible for the production of serotonin - the "hormone of pleasure".
-Figs also help lower blood cholesterol.
+They also contain Vitamin B6 - which is responsible for the production of serotonin - the "pleasure hormone".
+Figs also help lower cholesterol in the blood.
 One fig contains 37-48 calories, 2 grams of carbohydrates and 0 fat.

 Spinach.

-The lutein, zeaxanthin and carotenoids contained in it protect the retina of the eyes from dystrophy - one of the main causes of the deterioration of vision with age.
-One serving of spinach contains 7 calories, 1g. carbohydrates and 0 g. fats.
+The lutein, zeaxanthin, and carotenoids it contains protect the retina of the eyes from dystrophy, one of the main causes of vision deterioration with age.
+One serving of spinach contains 7 calories, 1g carbohydrates and 0g fat.

 Raisins.

 They are an excellent source of iron, which helps carry oxygen to the tissues.
-Half a cup of raisins contains 218 calories, 3 grams of carbohydrates and no fat.
-You add raisins to the oats.
+Half a cup of raisins contain 218 calories, 3 grams of carbohydrates and no fat.
+Add raisins to oatmeal.

 Garlic.

-Sulfur, which is part of the product and gives it a specific aroma, reduces the amount of bad cholesterol, lowers blood pressure and the risk of stomach and colon cancer.
+Sulfur, which enters the product and acquires its specific flavor, reduces the amount of bad cholesterol, lowers blood pressure and the risk of stomach and colon cancer.
 One head of garlic contains 4 calories, 0g fat and 0g carbohydrates.

-Half a serving of beans contains 25% of the body's daily dose of folates (folic acid), which reduce the risk of heart disease and birth defects.
-A half serving contains 103 calories, 1 gram of fat and 6 grams of fiber.
+Half a serving of beans contains 25% of the body's daily requirement of folate (folic acid), which reduces the risk of heart disease and congenital anomalies.
+Half a serving contains 103 calories, 1 gram of fat and 6 grams of cellulose.